winnielin/vessel/README.md

 ## Coding To Do

-### Vessel Page

-1. show vessels in vincity
-2. value change types?
-3. the block of important details should put on the top of the page

 ### Fleet Page

-1. fleet interaction table which can be selected then show on the map
+1. fleet interaction table which can be selected then show vessel & passage plan on the map
-2. heat map for passage plan
+2. heat map tile layer
 3. show typhoon or war zone
 4. YoY interactive table for the Data Model
 5. c3.js (or d3.js)